Somalia

 Advocacy

-- Call on the Federal Government of Somalia to strengthen accountability for all grave violations committed against children, to treat children allegedly associated with armed forces or groups primarily as victims, in line with the Paris Principles and Commitments;
+- Call on the Federal Government and regional authorities to treat children allegedly associated with armed forces or groups primarily as victims, in line with the Paris Principles and Commitments; and end the prosecution of children in military courts;

-- Urge the Federal Government to fully implement its 2012 action plans on recruitment and use and killing and maiming, as well as its 2019 roadmap; to swiftly engage with the UN to strengthen its commitments to end and prevent rape and other forms of sexual violence against children; and to consistently apply the 2014 Standard Operating Procedures for the reception and handover of children separated from armed groups to civilian child protection actors; and to swiftly implement the age verification guidelines and its standardized checklist endorsed by the Federal Government in July 2023;
+- Call on the Federal Government to strengthen its commitments to end and prevent rape and other forms of sexual violence against children; and to consistently apply the 2014 Standard Operating Procedures for the reception and handover of children separated from armed groups to civilian child protection actors for reintegration purposes;

-This information is based on Watchlist’s Children and Armed Conflict Monthly Update – May 2024.
+This information is based on Watchlist’s Children and Armed Conflict Monthly Update – July 2025.

 In May, the Secretary-General (SG) released his sixth report (S/2022/397) on children and armed conflict (CAAC) in Somalia, covering the period from October 2019 to September 2021.
 During this time, the Country Task Force on Monitoring and Reporting (CTFMR) verified 8,042 grave violations against 6,501 children (5,108 boys, 1,393 girls).
 Al-Shabaab was found responsible for the majority (67 percent) of these violations.
 Government security forces, including the Somali National Army and the Somali Police Force, as well as regional forces, also continued to commit grave violations.
 Recruitment and use (2,852), abduction (2,502), and killing and maiming (1,857) accounted for 90 percent of the total verified violations.
 Rape and other forms of sexual violence continued to be reported at high levels and frequently occurred in internal displacement camps or in the context of abduction and forced marriage.
 Accountability remained low for such violations, and the Standard Operating Procedures (SOP) for the handover of children were implemented inconsistently.
 Little progress was made to strengthen legal protections for children; rather, attempts were made to weaken draft legislation pertaining to child protection, such as lowering the age of majority from 18 to 15 in the third draft of the revised Constitution, a pending bill weakening protections for children from sexual violence and child marriage, and no progress on adoption of the Child Rights Bill.
 The Working Group should: